mark-b-kauffman/Learn-Create_Test_Courses/README.md

 We have also provided a convenience mechanism to delete the courses that you create.
 This is because you cannot run the code to create courses if the courses already exist on the Learn system.

+This code is subject to the terms given in the LICENSE.md file included with this project.

 ### Prerequisites:
 * OS: MacOSX 14^ (Windows will require the Windows port of pyenv for Windows.)
 We explain how to install the following prerequisites in the Installation section below.
 * Python version management: pyenv